-When people see a manager who is able to stay calm at work during times of stress, then you’ll likely appear to be more competent than people around you, even if it’s all an act!
+When people see you as a leader who can stay calm at work during times of stress, then you’ll likely appear more capable than the people around you, even if it’s all an act!

-I myself am fortunate that I appear calm in most situations, even when I don’t feel that way.
+I personally am fortunate that I appear calm in most situations, even when I don’t feel that way.
 People often tell me that I’m “always calm”.
 Hah!

 Remind yourself that you would never have been chosen for this leadership role if you couldn’t handle it.
 You’ve shown potential and people believe in you.

 It doesn’t make much sense for somebody to hire you, and then want you to fail.
 No – people actually want you to succeed.

 If you haven’t been in this situation before and this is all new to you, then that’s good too.
 That means when you get through this, next time you will have done this before and you can remind yourself of this moment.